 A Dickensian Christmas

-"As part of our curriculum, we study Charles Dickens's A Christmas Carol, says Faye Ainsworth, a teacher in Livingston, Texas.
-As an extension activity, she has students do a research project on the period, its customs, crafts, and gifts, which culminates in a Victorian tea hosted by the class.
+"As part of our curriculum, we study Charles Dickens's A Christmas Carol," says Faye Ainsworth, a teacher in Livingston, Texas.
+As an extension activity, she has students do a research project on the period and its customs, crafts, and gifts, which culminates in a Victorian tea hosted by the class.
 "Wassail, tea, finger sandwiches, and tea cakes are prepared, and simple gifts such as wreaths, sachets, and wooden pull toys are created to share with family and friends."
-For more on A Christmas Carol, check out Bookshelf Bests this month.
+For more on A Christmas Carol, check out the December Bookshelf Bests for middle school.

 New Twist on "The Twelve Days of Christmas"

 Ranell Cox, a teacher in Ponte Vedra, Florida, challenges her class to develop a new theme and lyrics for the familiar carol "The Twelve Days of Christmas."
 She reports: "You can change it to fit almost anything, even different holidays around the world."
 One of her favorite adaptations is "The Twelve Days of Florida," which begins and ends with a particularly catchy line: "On the first day of Christmas, my true love gave to me, a coconut in a palm tree!"